-It’ll be the focal point of a new exhibit and is scheduled to be on display indefinitely.
+The card is scheduled to be on display indefinitely.
 A special security system will be in place.

-Now carrying a grade of VG 3 by SGC, the card was purchased in May from the descendants of the original owner and was the subject of some legal wrangling.
+Now carrying a grade of VG 3 by SGC, the card was purchased in May of last year from the descendants of the original owner and was the subject of some legal wrangling.
 It had been on display at the Ruth Museum prior to being purchased by the collector who now owns it.

 The card is one of only about ten known to exist and pre-dates Ruth’s 1916 major league rookie card by two years.
 Part of a set of cards featuring members of the Baltimore Orioles minor league squad, the cards have the team’s schedule on the back.